 While it is not required to have health insurance under the Affordable Care Act (ACA), there are some states which have state-level mandates requiring health insurance.
 Knew Health Memberships satisfy these requirements.

 Membership options start as low as $142/month and will depend on your age, type of Membership (Individual, Family, etc.), as well your Initial Unshareable Amount (IUA).

-The IUA is the amount that you will be financially responsible for when you have a Shareable Need and the Medical Cost Sharing Community will share the rest of the costs back with you.
+The IUA is the amount that you will be financially responsible for when you have a new medical conditions occur, like injuries, illness, and pregnancies.
+The Medical Cost Sharing Community will share the expenses that exceed your IUA.